cysouw/diathesis/text/c01_introduction.md

 d. (= Sie erlaubt, dass ich die Kleider wasche.)
 :::

-### *Agentivkausativ* (*machen + Infinitiv*) {#sec-summary-machenkausativ}
+### *Agentivkausativ* (*machen/heißen + Infinitiv*) {#sec-summary-machenkausativ}

 The ~~Agentivkausativ~~ (full discussion in [@sec:infinitive-machen]) is probably the most pure causative of all the various novative light verb with infinitive diatheses.
-It uses the light verb *machen* 'to make' and adds a causer.
-It is not in very widespread use and often sound like English calques, though it is probably an old Germanic construction.
+It uses the light verb *machen* 'to make' and adds a causer [@next a].
+It is not in widespread use and often sound like English calques, though it is probably an old Germanic construction.
+A highly similar construction uses the light verb *heißen* [@next b].
+This seems to be rather old-fashioned (full discussion in [@sec:infinitive-heißen]).

 ::: ex
 a.
-Ich weine.
+Ich weine. \
+   Deine Späße machen mich weinen.
 b.
-Deine Späße machen mich weinen.
+Er kniete nieder. \
+   Der Henker hieß ihn niederknieen.
 :::

 ### *Direktivkausativ* (*schicken + Infinitiv*) {#sec-summary-direktivkausativ}